BigZucc420/Razr5G-Foldable-Device-Fixes/README.md

 What the module does:
 - defines open and closed states in `device_state_configuration.xml`
 - defines which displays should be enabled during each state in `display_layout_configuration.xml`
-- adds an overlay that removes the device cutout from the cli display
+- adds an overlay that removes the display cutout from the cli display
 - adds an overlay that defines which state is folded, the device postures, and prevents both displays from being on at the same time

 Bugs: